-Last fall I convinced my two best friends to join a spontaneous trip to Paris and I stand by my belief that it is the best time to visit the city.
-Paris in November is an absolute delight because you can experience fall foliage, holiday decorations, fewer crowds, and comfortable weather, all with the added benefit of fewer crowds.
+Last fall, I convinced my two best friends to join me on a spontaneous Paris getaway and I’m now convinced fall is the best time to visit the city.
+Paris in November is an absolute delight because you can experience fall foliage, holiday festivities, and comfortable weather, all with the added benefit of fewer crowds.

 Day 1 (Arrival)